Near-One/near-plugins/examples/full-access-key-fallback-examples/README.md

 ## The contract methods description
 ### attach_full_access_key
-`attach_full_access_key` - attach a new full access for the current account.
+`attach_full_access_key` is a method that attaches new full access for the current account.
-Only owner of the contract can use this function.
+Only the owner of the contract can use this function.

 ```shell
 near call <CONTRACT_ACCOUNT> attach_full_access_key '{"public_key": "ed25519:ErVTCTvmepb4NDhQ7infTomkLVsd1iTWwLR84FBhV7UC"}' --accountId <OWNER_ACCOUNT>
 ```

 ## Preparation steps for demonstration
-In that document we are providing some example of using contract with access control plugin.
-You also can explore the usage examples in the tests in `./src/lib.rs`.
-For running a tests please take a look to the **Test running instruction** section.
+In that document, we are providing some examples of using a contract with a full access key fallback plugin.
+You also can explore the usage examples in the tests in `./full_access_key_fallback_base/src/lib.rs`.
+For running tests, please take a look at the **Test running instruction** section.

 1. **Creating an account on testnet**
    For demonstration let's create 2 accounts: `<CONTRACT_ACCOUNT>`, `<ALICE_ACCOUNT>`